-POLICY KBR35: HEALTHY AIR
+POLICY KBR34: HEALTHY AIR

-Development should not damage the health of the air by increasing emissions of harmful pollutants to it.
+- A. Development should not damage the health of the air by increasing emissions of harmful pollutants to it.
 Such pollutants include: greenhouse gases; those considered by the United Nations to cause adverse impacts to the natural environment; and particles and gases considered by the World Health Organisation (WHO) to be harmful to human health.
-Any proposal that results in a significant increase in air pollution will only be justified in exceptional circumstances.

-- B. Development should comply at least with all minimum EU or UK environmental standards requirements in relation to air pollutants whichever is the more stringent. - C. All development should be less polluting than existing development that it will replace.
-On All-major development this should be demonstrated through an air quality assessment, and if necessary, proposed mitigation measures.
+Any proposal that results in a significant increase in air pollution will only be justified in exceptional circumstances. - B. Development should comply at least with all minimum EU or UK environmental requirements in relation to air pollutants whichever is the more stringent. - C. All development must aim to be at least 'air quality neutral' and not cause or contribute to worsening air quality.
+On major development this should be demonstrated through an air quality assessment and, if necessary, proposed mitigation measures. - D. Major development and must demonstrate that it is designed to ensure that indoor air quality complies with the latest WHO guidelines for short and long term air quality including particulate matter (PM2.5 and PM10), nitrogen dioxide (NO2), carbon monoxide (CO), formaldehyde and volatile organic compounds (VOCs).

-and substantial refurbishment of Level 3 or larger (as described in Appendix G) must carry out an air emissions screening to determine whether a detailed air quality assessment will be required.
-Until air quality in the Knightsbridge Neighbourhood Area complies with the legal limit values for pollutants to the air a defined in Directive 2008/50/ EC on ambient air quality and cleaner air for Europe, a detailed air quality assessment should be carried out for fany development which is likely to increase concentrations of regulated pollutants in the air to determine appropriate mitigation measures to ensure air pollution is not increased.

-- C.-Given the severity of local air quality conditions, until legal limits for air pollution are met, sustainable development can be achieved only by support for development that will operate without adding to current levels of emissions and be constructed or demolished according to a plan which minimises air pollution. - D. Development and substantial refurbishment of Level 3 and larger must be designed to minimise harmful emissions to air.
-In particular: - E. Such development must demonstrate that it is should be 'air quality positive' (i.e. better than existing or the existing benchmark) and must demonstrate how it has been designed to contribute to the reduction of concentrations of regulated air pollutants, below WHO guidelines in the Knightsbridge Neighbourhood Area by 2020 and thereafter.
-All development should be less polluting than existing development that it will replace. - F. Development in the locality which would worsen an existing breach of a limit value or cause a new_breach of limit values is inconsistent with the law and withcannot be sustainable development.

-Where limit values are not exceeded in the locality, developments must try to maintain lawful levels and not cause or contribute to worsening air quality.
-In such cases, a significant increase in air pollution will only be justified in exceptional circumstances.

-F. Major New-development and substantial refurbishment of existing buildings (Level 3 and larger) must demonstrate that it is designed to ensure that indoor air quality complies with the latest WHO guidelines for short and long term air quality including particulate matter (PM{2.5} and PM10), nitrogen dioxide (NO2), carbon monoxide (CO), formaldehyde and volatile organic compounds (VOCs).
 Carbon dioxide (CO2) concentrations in indoor air should also be considered.

-Compliance with such standards is also encouraged on medium development and substantial refurbishment schemes.

-- G. Air intake points servicing internal air handling systems (including air filtration systems and heating and cooling systems) should be located away from existing and potential pollution sources e.g. busy roads and combustion flues.
-All flues should terminate above the roof height of the tallest part of the development in order to ensure the maximum dispersal of pollutants. - H. Proposals for restaurants and cafés (Class A3), drinking establishments (Class A4) or hot food takeaways (Class A5) to place tables and chairs on the pavement should only be permitted if the WHO's guideline for hourly mean exposure to NO2 is unlikely to be exceeded in ambient air at that location.
+Compliance with such standards is also encouraged on medium development and substantial refurbishment schemes. - E. Air intake points servicing internal air handling systems (including air filtration systems and heating and cooling systems) should be located away from existing and potential pollution sources e.g. busy roads and combustion flues.
+All flues should terminate above the roof height of the tallest part of the development in order to ensure the maximum dispersal of pollutants.